apify/apify-docs/docs/storage.md

 ### Apify app

 To access your storages from the Apify app, go to the [`Storage` section](https://my.apify.com/storage) in the left-side menu.
-From there, you can view your storages by cicking on their `ID` and view your storage API endpoints under the `API` tab.
+From there, you can click through the tabs to view your key-value stores, datasets, and request queues, as well as API endpoints.
+To view your storages, click their `ID`.

 ![Storages in app]({{@asset storage/images/datasets-app.png}})

 > Only named storages are displayed by default.
-Select the `Include unnamed store` checkbox to display all of your storages.
+Select the `Include unnamed *store*` checkbox to display all of your storages.

-To view or export a store, click on its `ID`, then select the format in which you want to download it.
-You can export your storages in JSON, CSV, XML, RSS, Excel or HTML formats.

-You can edit your stores' names in the `Settings` tab of their detail page.
+You can edit your stores' names under the `Settings` tab of their detail page.
 There, you can also grant [access rights](https://docs.apify.com/access-rights) to other Apify users.

 You can quickly share your storages' contents and details by sharing the URLs you find under the `API` tab in a store's detail page.

 ![Storage API]({{@asset storage/images/overview-api.png}})

-These URLs provide links to API `endpoints`-the places where your data are stored.
+These URLs provide links to API `endpoints`–the places where your data are stored.
 Some of the endpoints do not require an [authentication token](https://docs.apify.com/api/v2#/introduction/authentication)-the calls are authenticated using a hard-to-guess ID, so they can be shared freely.

 <!-- IS THERE ANOTHER WAY TO SHARE YOUR DATA VIA API? -->
 > If an endpoint requires authentication, we suggest not sharing the URL containing the token.
-Instead, download the data and sharing it as a file.
+Instead, download the data and share it as a file.

 ### Apify SDK

 The [Apify SDK](https://sdk.apify.com) is a JavaScript/Node.js library which allows you to build your own web scraping and automation solutions.
 It requires [Node.js](https://nodejs.org/en/) 10.17 or later, with the exception of `Node.js 11`.
+You can use the following commands to check which version of Node.js you have and update it.

+    // Check the version
+    node --version
+    npm --version

+    // Update Node.js
+    npm install -g npm

 To install the Apify SDK, run the following command in your terminal.